An official website of the United States government

 The Census Bureau’s Survey of Market Absorption of New Multifamily Units provides information on new apartment construction and rental costs.

-Despite Unemployment Insurance, Many Households Struggle to Meet Basic Needs
+Despite Unemployment Insurance, Many Households Struggle With Basics

 The Household Pulse Survey shows that 31.2% of households that used unemployment insurance reported a very difficult time paying for usual household expenses.